e-kolpakov/e-kolpakov.github.io/_drafts/DRAFT-house-of-tests-part1.md

 This seems hacky (and indeed it is), as the test code is shipped with the production code, but it is less of a problem here, as test code doesn't add any dependencies and require no installation actions.
-Moreover, some languages have certain level of support for this "feature" - e.g. python has [doctest][doctest] module that allows writing and running tests in the documentation strings.
+Moreover, some languages have certain level of support for this feature - e.g. python has [doctest][doctest] module that allows writing and running tests in the documentation strings.

 ```python